Steps to exporting

 Comply with New Zealand legislation and food standards

-You need to meet labelling requirements, and all relevant animal feed standards and regulations, including the:
+You need to meet labelling requirements and all relevant food standards and regulations, including the:

 As an exporter you're responsible for knowing and meeting the Overseas Market Access Requirements (OMAR) for your destination country.
 OMARs differ between countries and products, and set out requirements for all operators in your export chain – for example, processors, storage providers, and transporters.

-If there's an OMAR for your export destination you will likely need an 'official assurance', also known as an export certificate, before you can send your product.
+If your export destination has an OMAR, you will likely need an 'official assurance', also known as an export certificate, before you can send your product.
 Official assurance is the New Zealand Government's assurance to the destination country that your product meets the standards set out in the OMAR.

-Read the OMAR thoroughly to make sure you can comply with all of the requirements.
-You'll need to register with MPI to read pet food OMARs, which are password-protected.
+You need to register with MPI to read the meat OMARs, which are password-protected.